tenzir/tenzir/README.md

 ## Docker

-The source ships with the convenience script `docker_build.sh`, which will create the Docker images and save them as `tar.gz` archives (when invoked without arguments).
+The source ships with the convenience script `scripts/docker-build`, which will create the Docker images and save them as `tar.gz` archives (when invoked without arguments).